A project to translate “Norbert Fabián Čapek’s “To the Sunny Shore: A Guide to Living Joyfully” (“K slunnému brehu: Prúvodce do radostného Zivota”)

 Hearing this awful news on the radio whilst sitting at the breakfast table in my kitchen on the dark and dreary morning following, I could feel my mood plummet.
 How was I to respond to this appropriately?

-And then, suddenly, I remembered reading, years before, an English summary made by Petr Dolák Samojský of the 1939 edition of Čapek’s book, “K slunnému brehu: Prúvodce do radostného Zivota” (Toward the Sunny Shore: A Guide to Living Joyfully).
+And then, suddenly, I remembered reading, years before, an English summary made by Petr Dolák Samojský of the 1939 edition of Čapek’s book, “K slunnému brehu: Prúvodce do radostného Zivota” (To the Sunny Shore: A Guide to Living Joyfully).
 This is how, without being able to read Czech, I knew Čapek’s book was about “the conscious creating of a mood,” and that it was his attempt to offer, “an explanation of the principles of human life from a psychological point of view, practical directions for how to deal with daily problems, and how to improve readers’ lives in general, particularly from a religious perspective.”
 As most of you will know, by 1939 Hitler and the Nazis had already begun to annexe Czechoslovakia, and consequently, the book was consciously being offered to people who were facing the immanent (if not, by then, actual) threat of fascism.
 As I sat in internal and external gloom on the 6th November, I wondered . . . might not Čapek’s book say something helpful to me about how to respond correctly and creatively to this new threat of fascism in my own time?
 Might it not also speak usefully to my many dear North American friends involved in liberal/free-religion in the age of Trump?

 So, I checked online to see if someone had yet translated Čapek’s book.
 No, came the swift, disappointing answer . . .